 For a more detailed overview of the building of Dian Fossey Map at Virunga Lodge and a synopsis of the catalogue ‘Explorers and Conservationists of the Virunga Volcanoes’ please follow this link.

 To download the full catalogue please follow this link.

 Rates from $42 per person with food options from $12 per person.

-For more information about our rates and what is included, please click here to view our information booklet PDF
+For more information about hosting a meeting, conference or private lunch or dinner at the Map Room please click here to view our information booklet PDF

 Tracking chimpanzees in their natural habitat, as they swing from the branches in the canopy high above the forest floor is nothing short of exhilarating.
 The chimps effortlessly cross and scamper through the trees above the gorge, and visitors on the other hand must cross the river using natural bridges in order to keep up with the chimps.
 So although the walk usually lasts only 2–3 hours, descending the steep gorge and crossing the log bridges over the river requires some agility and fitness.